 When politics rain hell on us, we press on

+Furries are getting torn by politics and tribalism.
 As furries call for better dialogue and apoliticism to close up divisions, there are those who reject it.
-These detractors mainly aim to spread their political views over a diverse community … using free speech as justification.

 We became a bridge by accident

 Seeping into furry fandom was also a longstanding Western-centric worldview.
 That is powered by longstanding popular furry websites – they are all Western.
-Is there ever an Asian voice in this dialogue table?

 Here at our seat in Asia, we found a bridge: us.

-We straddle between the Asian and Western communities.
-We are China’s first-ever SE-Asian furry news channel.
 And just so happens, we became the world’s first-ever bilingual furry news channel.

-Don’t talk about labels.
+Don’t talk labels.
 GFTV now fosters communities from both the East and West, bringing these sides closer together.
-China’s furry fandom relies on us for global furry fandom news.

 Above all, our presence means we are balancing out, geographically, furry news sources worldwide.

-Oh crap.
-Our responsibility just multiplied so damn much.
+Our responsibility multiplied so damn much.

 Blame our “first-ever” labels.
 Never once we have imagined ourselves in this role, in this position, let alone thought of doing … all of this.